frankligy/SNAF/docs/tutorial.rst

 The first step is to load our downloaded reference data into the memory to facilitate the repeated retrieval of the data while running::

+    # read in the splicing junction matrix
+    df = pd.read_csv('/user/ligk2e/altanalyze_output/ExpressionInput/counts.original.pruned.txt',index_col=0,sep='\t')

     # database directory (where you extract the reference tarball file) and netMHCpan folder
     db_dir = '/user/ligk2e/download'
     netMHCpan_path = '/user/ligk2e/netMHCpan-4.1/netMHCpan'

-    # demonstrate how to add additional control database
+    # demonstrate how to add additional control database, see below note for more
     tcga_ctrl_db = ad.read_h5ad(os.path.join(db_dir,'controls','tcga_matched_control_junction_count.h5ad'))
     gtex_skin_ctrl_db = ad.read_h5ad(os.path.join(db_dir,'controls','gtex_skin_count.h5ad'))
     add_control = {'tcga_control':tcga_ctrl_db,'gtex_skin':gtex_skin_ctrl_db}

     # initiate
     snaf.initialize(df=df,db_dir=db_dir,binding_method='netMHCpan',software_path=netMHCpan_path,add_control=add_control)

 .. note::

-    Explaination of ``gtex_mode`` argument: We provide two ways for GTEx filtering, one is using splicing junction count (``gtex_mode='count'``), The another is using splicing percent spliced in (PSI) so that ``gtex_mode='psi'``, since in this tutorial we are using splicing junction count matrix as the quantification of the splicing junction, we call the count mode for GTEx filtering.
-We allow user to supply a PSI matrix, in this case, you should set ``gtex_mode='psi'``.
+    RNA expression is tissue specific, which is distinct from DNA mutation, where you just need to compare with one paratumor normal tissue.
+    It is important to have a as comprehensive as possible normal tissue database, we initially provide the GTEx database containing >2500 samples spanning over 54 tissue types.
+We further provide TCGA paratumor database an additional GTEx skin tissue for this melanoma analysis.
+User can add as many h5ad as the normal control.
+In terms of how to contruct the h5ad or dataframe, please refer to the API->MHC bound peptide(T antigen)
+    ->intialize, and the description of the ``add_control`` parameter.

 Running the T antigen workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We first instantiate ``JunctionCountMatrixQuery`` object, here the ``df`` is the junction count matrix (a pandas dataframe) that we refer to above.::

-    df = pd.read_csv('altanalyze_output/ExpressionInput/counts.original.pruned.txt',sep='\t',index_col=0)
     jcmq = snaf.JunctionCountMatrixQuery(junction_count_matrix=df)

 We will parse the HLA type ``sample_hla.txt`` file into a nested list.
 The goal  is to have a python nested list ``hlas``, where each element in